Digital Basics III - Output

 File Formats for Output

 JPG - The jpg file as an output format allows the photographer to compress the file information in 12 optional quality settings after other processing steps have been taken in the editing software.
 Compressing the information, even in the highest quality setting, substantially reduces the size of the file.
 This makes the format popular for web and email images, but less desirable as an archiving medium as it removes image information in the process of compression.
-Even so, files for output to the printer can be made into jpg files as the initial step reveals little loss either on screen or on a print.
+Files for output to the printer can be made into jpg files if saved at high quality as the initial step reveals little loss either on screen or on a print.
 Jpg files should be made in addition to full sized Tif files or native Photoshop PSD files for archiving purposes, not in place of them.

 TIF - A preferred format for archiving and transfer of files as all of the original file information is retained.
 While a lossless compression option is available, it is rarely used for files to be transferred to another person as it may be less compatible with the receiver's software.
 Otherwise, it is the most usable file format.
 A tif file contains as much information as possible.
 Note that there can be layered tif files.
 For distribution to others an uncompressed flattened tif is preferable.